-1.5.1 Summer / Alternative Dress
+1.5.1 Alternative Dress

-Athletes may wear summer / alternative dress eg. coloured polo shirts or windcheaters by agreement with the Organising Committee.
+Athletes may wear alternative dress eg. coloured polo shirts or windcheaters in special competitions by agreement with the Organising Committee.

+- 1.6 Refer FEI Rules

+- 1.7 Refer FEI Rules

+- 1.8 Refer FEI Rules

-2.1 Refer FEI Rules
+- 1.9 Refer FEI Rules

-- 2.2 At the discretion of the Ground Jury, Athletes who are improperly dressed may be refused permission to take part in the Competition. - 1.8 Refer FEI Rules - 1.9 Refer FEI Rules - 1.10 Earphones and/or electronic communication devices may never be worn during FEI Jumping Competitions.
-For the avoidance of any doubt, Athletes, grooms or any other person may wear one earphone at any other time while mounted, including the practice arena. - 1.11 Rowel spurs with discs that have notched or serrated edges are not authorised anywhere within the grounds; rowel spurs with discs that have smooth, even edges are allowed.
+- 1.10 Earphones and/or electronic communication devices may never be worn during Jumping Competitions.
+For the avoidance of any doubt, Athletes, grooms or any other person may wear one earphone at any other time while mounted.

+- 1.11 Rowel spurs, that is spurs with a notched or serrated rotating disc, are not authorised anywhere within the grounds of Jumping Events; spurs with a rotating discs that is not notched or serrated are allowed.